How to Apply

 - Non-U.S. Citizens — $90

-Applications received without fees will not be processed, and fees cannot be waived.
+Applications received without fees will not be processed.
 The application fee is paid online with a credit card before the application is submitted.
 There is no need to follow-up with a paper copy of the application or an additional application fee.

 - Submit online: